Stefan Gleason (Florida) Sits Atop the 21st Century Gold Rush

 The Lessons of Sigma Nu

-He appreciates the Fraternity's core values – the integrity of its founders and the focus on non-hazing – but his key takeaways were learning the skills of relationship building, conflict resolution, and working towards common goals.
+He appreciates the Fraternity's core values – the integrity of its founders and the focus on non-hazing.
+That translated to the importance of maintaining high ethics in all business dealings and relationships in general.

 "When I entered the workforce after graduation, I already understood dynamics of organizations and how to work with people I didn't agree with or necessarily like," he admits.
 "I think being a part of Sigma Nu made me far more prepared and successful as I launched into my career."